| | |

 4.67 from 3 votes

-Sausage Egg McMuffin Recipe
+Sausage Egg and Cheese McMuffin Recipe (Homemade)

 This post may contain affiliate links.

-Sausage Egg McMuffin Recipe is the drive thru classic made better at home in fifteen minutes, and I started making these on lazy Saturday mornings when Maddie kept asking for the McDonald’s version and Lizzie was already eyeing thirds.
+Sausage Egg and Cheese McMuffin is the drive thru classic made better at home in fifteen minutes, and I started making these on lazy Saturday mornings when Maddie kept asking for the McDonald’s version and Lizzie was already eyeing thirds.
 If you love iconic copycats made at home, our Maid Rite Loose Meat Sandwich is the diner classic cousin of this same back to basics build.

 If copycat fast food is your weekend ritual, our Dunkin Donut Munchkins (Air Fryer Recipe) and Apple Cinnamon Cream Cheese Roll Ups are the sweet breakfast counterpoints, and our Silky Chinese Steamed Eggs Recipe is the no fail method to nail any breakfast egg.

-Sausage Egg McMuffin Recipe Quick Look
+Sausage Egg and Cheese McMuffin Quick Look

 • 🕐 Prep Time: 5 minutes